StadGent/fractal_styleguide_gent-base/components/31-molecules/contact-details/README.md

 The items are presented in a <a href="{{path './list.html'}}">list</a> with icons.
 Every item has its icon.
 The icon that is shown depends on the type of contact information that the item represents.

-Finally, the contact details component can also optionally include an image of the entity, location or person.
+The contact details component can also optionally include an image of the entity, location or person.
 The image must be a square image.

+## Styles

+The contact details component has two different styles that can be used:

+* The default version
+* The inverted, light version

+See the examples.